nerdy-glasses-tester/CSharpSpecFlow/CSharpSpecFlow/README.md

 4. Right mouse click on Features folder>Add>New item>SignUp.feature

-5.Right mouse click Generate Step Definitions>Click Generate Button>Select Folder C:\CSharpSpecFlow\CSharpSpecFlow\StepDefinition
+5. Right mouse click Generate Step Definitions>Click Generate Button>Select Folder C:\CSharpSpecFlow\CSharpSpecFlow\StepDefinition

 6. In SignUpSteps.cs enter a line in and save and then resave SignUp.feature to bind the step definitions